tvpsh2020/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/create-voice-application.md

 ---
-title: Configuring number programmability
+title: Create a Voice API application
-description: Configuring number programmability
+description: The application stores security and configuration information for your interaction with the API.
-navigation_weight: 9
+navigation_weight: 3
 ---